DaveM7788/verifypy/README.md

 This project will verify all urls in a given text file.
 It is designed to be used with Windows Task Scheduler or cron to check the status of web instances on a regular basis

 # Track URLs
+Create a text file called urls_to_test in the same directory that the verifypy, urlutils, and gen_expected python files exist in

 Input the url or IP address in the text file, urls_to_test.txt, followed by a comma and then an HTTP method.
 Currently only GET is supported.
 See example below.
 Note that direct IP addresses may need to be prefixed by http://
 ```
 http://davesprojects.net/index.html, GET